grg8/dokuwiki-plugin-addnewsidebar/README.md

     {{NEWSIDE>:musik#tpl:tpl_sidebar}}

-If there is a main `__template` like following with usage of include template, then a tree structur with listing of next level subpages can be achieved straight forward.
+If there is a main `__template` like following with usage of include plugin, then a tree structur with listing of next level subpages can be achieved straight forward.

     {{NEWSIDE>:@ID@#tpl:tpl_sidebar}}
     ====== @PAGE@ ======